AOEpeople/aoe_technology_radar/README.md

 You can view a development version of the radar by running `npm run serve` and open the radar in your browser at `http://localhost:3000/techradar` or the path you specified via `basePath`.

+As an alternative to `npm run build`, you can start the dev server via `npm run dev`, which will watch for changes in the `radar` and `public` folder and rebuild the radar automatically.
+The dev server serves on `http://localhost:3000/techradar` or the path you specified via `basePath`.

 ## Advanced styling with `custom.css`